 See our full range of international foundation courses if you have a higher IELTS level, including our integrated four-year degrees that combine your foundation and undergraduate degree.

 Teaching learning and assessment

 The programme fully prepares you for university study at a UK university.
 You will experience all the teaching and learning methods used in British universities, such as lectures, seminars and tutorials.
 You will develop your listening and note-taking skills and learn how to take part in seminars.
 You will also develop your own ideas through group discussions and class presentations.

 You will gain practice and training in the different kinds of assessment that are common in higher education, for instance essays, reports, individual and group presentations, learning journals, project work and examinations.

 You will be taught by highly qualified academic staff.
 They are specialists in English for Academic Purposes (EAP) who have many years of teaching experience in the UK and overseas.

-Class sizes are small, with a maximum of 16 students for skills classes.
+The semester 1 class sizes are small, with a maximum of 16 students for skills classes.
 You will be allocated an academic adviser to help you with academic issues and guide you through your progression to the undergraduate course.

 You will need to spend at least 20 hours per week on independent study which includes homework, assignments, tutorials, reading and preparation for classes (in groups or individually).